Quality Star Rating Walkthrough

 Total | 1045/1150 |

-Similar to Survey and Staffing, Quality also has a set of cutpoints in a matrix to determine Star Ratings:
+Similar to Survey and Staffing, Quality also has a set of cutpoints in a matrix to determine Star Ratings.

-So our sample facility is well in the 5-star range for both Short Stay and Long Stay Ratings, and with a combined total of 2152, they’re comfortably within the top tier of the Overall Quality Rating as well.
+Using them, we can see that our sample facility is well in the 5-star range for both Short Stay and Long Stay Ratings, and with a combined total of 2152, they're comfortably within the top tier of the Overall Quality Rating as well.